7-Day Weight Loss Gym Workout Plan - Day 4

 3. Cool Down and Stretching (5-10 Minutes)

 Once you’ve completed your cardio workout, it’s essential to cool down to lower your heart rate and stretch your muscles.
-In addiition, this exercise method helps to improve flexibility and prevent muscle soreness.
+In addition, this exercise method helps to improve flexibility and prevent muscle soreness.

 Cool Down Routine: